get-eventually/eventually-rs/README.md

 Collection of traits and other utilities to help you build your Event-sourced applications in Rust.

+> :warning: **version 0.5.0 is under active develoment**: Breaking changes are expected.
+If you are using `Eventually` as a git dependency you should use a pinned version.

 ## What is Event Sourcing?

 Before diving into the crate's internals, you may be wondering what Event Sourcing is.